-a.
-Research There was no research on flatfish during 2010.
+There was no research on flatfish during 2011.

-b.
-Stock Assessment There are no stock assessments for flatfish.
+There are no stock assessments for flatfish.

-Trawl fisheries for flatfish are allowed in three small areas in the internal waters of Southeast Alaska under a special permit issued by the department.
+Trawl fisheries for flatfish are allowed in four small areas in the internal waters of Southeast Alaska under a special permit issued by the department.
 The permits are generally issued for no more than a month at a time and specify the area fished and other requirements.
 Trawl gear is limited to beam trawls, and mandatory logbooks are required, observers can be required, and there is a 20,000 pound weekly trip limit.